 As a freelancer, there may be a few more clauses you'd like to include.
 For instance, you may wish to address what happens with information you may collect when a client contracts with you.
 You might also have a clause on data collection through email correspondence and data gleaned through mailing lists.

-Without further ado, let's dive a bit deeper into each of these clauses.
+Let's dive a bit deeper into each of these clauses.

 What Information Do You Collect?